Zola (film): Plot

 After arriving at another hotel, X arranges for Stefani to see more clients at various locations, while a reluctant Zola stands by to ensure Stefani's safety.
 When Derrek realizes Stefani is again engaging in prostitution, he argues with her, revealing to Zola that Stefani has manipulated other dancers into unwittingly participating in similar prostitution rackets.
 Zola is angered and loses all trust in Stefani.
-Derrek and Stefani's quarreling is interrupted when X bursts in with Baybe, his lover and madam, who is armed with a gun.
+Derrek and Stefani's quarreling is interrupted when X bursts in with Baybe, his lover, and madam, who is armed with a gun.
 After calming the situation, X gives Zola a gun for the women's protection, and Stefani and Zola are sent out so Stefani can continue to meet with clients.

 After Stefani engages in a gang bang at a private residence, the two women visit another hotel, where a client has responded to their Backpage ad.
-Upon opening the hotel room door, Stefani is grabbed by the client and forced into the room.
+When they knock on the client's door, he grabs Stefani and forces her into the room.
 A terrified Zola flees and calls X and Derrek on her phone.
-The three return to the room and find the men inside are Dion and an accomplice, armed with shotguns, who have posed as clients in order to rob Stefani of her earnings.
-At gunpoint, X offers the men $50,000, along with possession of Zola, if they let him and Derrek leave with Stefani, who has been beaten unconscious.
-As Zola is digitally penetrated against her will by Dion, X manages to draw the gun Zola has in her purse, then shoots Dion in the throat.
-The group flee the hotel, disposing of Dion's guns by throwing them into the Tampa Bay.
+The three return to the room and find the men inside are Dion and an accomplice, armed with shotguns, who have posed as clients to rob Stefani of her earnings.
+At gunpoint, X offers the men $50,000 and possession of Zola, if they let him and Derrek leave with Stefani, who has been beaten unconscious.
+As Zola is digitally penetrated against her will by Dion, X manages to draw the gun Zola has in her purse and then shoots Dion in the throat.
+They flee the hotel, throwing Dion's guns into the Tampa Bay.

-The group eventually arrives at a large, luxurious home X shares with Baybe.
-X finally allows Zola to leave and proclaims his possession of Stefani, but Derrek threatens to commit suicide should Stefani remain loyal to X. Derrek immediately throws himself over a balcony, landing on concrete below and injuring his head.
-Zola, Stefani, and X leave to take Derrek to the hospital.
-In the car, Stefani proclaims her love for Zola, but is met with cool disgust as an exhausted Zola looks out the window and ignores her.
+They eventually arrive at a large, luxurious home X shares with Baybe.
+X finally lets Zola leave and proclaims his possession of Stefani.
+Distraught, Derrek throws himself over a balcony, landing on the concrete below and injuring his head.
+Zola, Stefani, and X drive Derrek to the hospital.
+On the way, Stefani proclaims her love for Zola, but the exhausted Zola looks out the window and ignores her.